numbersprotocol/fb-json2table/README.md

 and you will find that all the content in json turned to table-like(DataFrame)

 # Introduction
-This repo is based on the requierments of Numbers(https://github.com/numbersprotocol).
+This repo is based on the requierments of [Numbers](https://github.com/numbersprotocol).

-The final goal of this repo is to automate the parsing process of json in downloaded facebook data.
+The final goal of this repo is to automate the parsing process of json in downloaded Facebook data.

 Thus, if you also want to analyze your own facebook data or you have some json that structure is like facebook data,

 this repo can help you to turn the difficult to analyze json to easier to analyze table.

-Note: the mean of structure is like facebook:
+Note: what I mean of structure is like Facebook json:

 ```
 [